This jacket is available in a wide array of colors running the spectrum of the rainbow. Shown above is one of the current colorways.May 2020

 Breathability & Ventilation

-This product uses Columbia's Omni-Tech waterproof breathable two-layer laminate.
-This is an entry-level fabric technology that doesn't breathe as well as many other 2.5-layer fabrics we tested.
-That said, during low energy and cool weather activities, many folks will find the mesh liner (which protects the two-layer fabric on the inside) to be very comfortable.
-Besides being slightly less breathable, this jacket doesn't feature pit-zips, meaning its not that great for more aerobic activities like hiking and backpacking.
+This product uses Columbia's Omni-Tech waterproof breathable two-layer laminate; this is an entry-level fabric technology that doesn't breathe as well as many other 2.5-layer fabrics we tested.
+That said, during low energy and cool-weather activities, many folks will find the mesh liner (which protects the two-layer fabric on the inside) to be very comfortable.
+Besides being slightly less breathable, this jacket doesn't feature pit-zips, meaning it's not that great for more aerobic activities like hiking and backpacking.

 Comfort & Mobility

 This model is very comfortable; it's also form-fitting enough for around the town use.
 The smooth nylon taffeta lining feels nice on the chin and brow when the hood is snugged up; the hood moves okay when looking around, and the athletically cut jacket allows reasonable freedom of movement for the arms without exposing your waist; however, while reaching up, the wrist area of the sleeve did pull back.

 All the zipper pull tabs on this rain jacket have small strings attached to make things easier, especially when wearing gloves.
 Additionally, the simple cord that locks at the hood and waist hem is easy to tighten or loosen with one hand.
 However, it is difficult to adjust the hood once the collar is fully zipped.
 Instead, it's necessary to adjust the tension before zipping the collar.
 While this is inconvenient, the design keeps everything inside the hood away from the water.

 The Watertight II features two handwarmer pockets, one of which is a stuff pocket with reversal zipper, allowing for a tight little package.
 These pockets do get in the way while wearing a backpack because the waist-belt ends up directly on top of them, rendering them unusable.
 The zippers would also bite into the wearer's hips with heavier loads or extended outings.